The original concept of human-like robots

 Using flexible electronics as sensors

-Ragesh Chellattoan, a Ph.D. student and a member in the research team, elucidated the drawback in the researches conducted regarding flexible sensors.
+Ragesh Chellattoan, a Ph.D. student and a member of the research team, elucidated the drawback in the researches conducted regarding flexible sensors.
 The researchers conducted up until now have used relatively costly and complicated materials.
 Different materials had been used to make the sensing and conductive wiring parts in their fabrication process.
 So in their research, they have a new objective to reduce the costs by using the same material to get both sensing and wiring connectivity.

 The research team has designed a new artificial material that is a flexible polymer with silver nanowires implanted inside.
 Although individual nanowire is conductive, when these nanowires are joined, the conduction is significantly reduced due to high resistance at the junctions.
 While stretching and flexing this material, the nanowires are pulled away from each piece.
 As a result, the resistance between each crease and the whole nanowire network behaves in a similar way as a strain sensor.